 Not too long ago, Brazil was considered to be the country of the future.
-However, in 2013, when crowds took to the streets to protest government inefficiency and corruption, the country went through continuous political turbulence.
-Since then, administrative scandals rocked public confidence in the government, high-ranking officials were jailed, inflation rose, and the overall economy slumped.
+However, since 2013, when crowds took to the streets to protest government inefficiency and corruption, the country has been going through continuous political turbulence.
+Administrative scandals rocked public confidence in the government, high-ranking officials were jailed, inflation grew, and the economy slumped.

-Despite mass protests in 2013 incumbent President Dilma Rousseff was reelected after a contentious race in 2014.
+Despite the mass protests that year, incumbent President Dilma Rousseff was reelected after a contentious race in 2014.
 This victory marked the Workers’ Party’s (PT) fourth term in government since former union leader Luís Inácio Lula da Silva won the 2002 election.
 Throughout Lula’s time in office and the beginning of Rouseff’s, a Chinese commodity boom increased Brazilian exports, which helped the economy grow at an average of 2.5% a year.
-This allowed the PT to invest in grand social programs, such as bolsa família,“family allowance”.
+This allowed the PT to invest in grand social programs, such as Bolsa Família – “Family Allowance”.
 As a result, human development improved, inequality was reduced, and millions of people were lifted out of poverty.
-(1)

-As the economy slowed in reaction to decreasing commodity prices, and police investigations revealed deeply rooted corruption, Rousseff’s approval ratings plummeted.
+As the economy slowed in reaction to decreasing commodity prices and police investigations revealed deeply rooted corruption, Rousseff’s approval ratings plummeted during her second term.
 The populace turned against her presidency and began demanding her impeachment.
-(2) She was removed from office in April 2016 for fiscal pedaling, and Michel Temer, her vice-president who suggested that the nation had become ungovernable under his predecessor’s leadership, replaced her.
+She was removed from office in April 2016 for fiscal pedaling, and Michel Temer, her vice-president, who suggested that the nation had become ungovernable under his Rousseff’s leadership, replaced her.

-As a result, Brazilians are worn out from politics.
+As a result of all this, Brazilians are worn out from politics.
 According to an October 2017 report by the Getúlio Vargas Foundation’s Department of Public Policy Analysis, only 6% of Brazilians say Temer’s government was an improvement over Rousseff’s.
 The picture of disaffection is made clear by the fact that only 16.1% feel represented by the current politicians, and just 15.9% believe Brazil is headed in the right direction.
-(4) However, 83% of subjects also responded they have faith in the country.
+However, 83% of subjects also responded they have faith in the country.